 What If We See A Negative Cash Flow?

 A negative cash flow is not necessarily a moment to panic.
 It does raise a red flag, but you need to look closer at what caused that negative cash flow.
 Was there a large purchase made during the time frame?
 Did sales slow down during the summer?
 Did your line of credit’s annual percentage rate increase because of a change in the interest rate environment?
-Working with your financial advisor and accountant to look at the causes of a negative cash flow, and whether they are temporary or reflect a longer-term, can help you to understand if your business can weather the downturn or if you should explore options such as an infusion of cash from borrowing, a refinancing, or something more.
+Working with your financial advisor and accountant to look at the causes of a negative cash flow, and whether they are seasonal or reflect a longer-term, can help you to understand if your business can weather the downturn or if you should explore options such as an infusion of cash from borrowing, a refinancing, or something more.

 Common Business Terms